twse/bobsgame-fonts/Pixel Sans.md

 * Bakuten Shoot Beyblade - Gekitou!
 Saikyou Blader
 * Black Matrix Zero
 * Captain Tsubasa: Eikō no Kiseki
 * Castlevania: Aria of Sorrow – Some glyphs are modified.
 In the European version, the font starts at 50A16D in 8×14.
-The font is encoded according to code page 1252 (Windows Latin-1), but omitting many non-essential Windows characters.
+The font is encoded according to code page 1252 (Microsoft Latin-1), but many non-essential characters are omitted.
 * Castlevania: Harmony of Dissonance
 * Chu Chu Rocket! – This font is used in the game dialogue.
 * Daisenryaku